Staff Disability Network

 Our aims are:

-• To Provide a regular forum for discussing disability related issues at work.
+• To provide a regular forum/meeting to discuss disability related issues in the workplace

-• To Provide networking opportunities/meeting other people with lived experience of disability
+• To provide networking opportunities/meetings for staff with lived experience of disability, or long-term health conditions

-• To gain feedback from disabled staff, which is then fed back into appropriate GMMH forums
+• To provide feedback from disabled staff to appropriate GMMH forums

 • To disseminate disability related information to all staff across GMMH